superorbital/cludo/DEVELOPMENT.md

   * Checkout source code.
   * Setup `go` environment.
   * Setup `docker buildx` and run `docker login`
-  * Set up Helm
-  * Setup Python
-  * Prepare cludod config stub files
-  * Set up helm chart-testing tool (ct)
-  * Run chart-testing (list-changed)
-  * Run chart-testing (lint)
-    * We only do this step if:
-      * If chart-testing (lint) detects changes between this branch and the main branch.
-  * Create kind cluster
-    * We only do this step if:
-      * If chart-testing (list-changed) detected changed between this branch and the main branch.
-  * Run chart-testing (install)
-    * We only do this step if:
-      * If chart-testing (install) detects changes between this branch and the main branch.
   * Install and Run Kustomize
   * List Kustomize Generated Manifests
   * Install `go` dependencies.